Our Hand Embroidery Techniques

 Shu Embroidery

-Originating from Sichuan, Shu embroidery is known for its smooth threads, fine layers, and lifelike shading.
+Originating from Sichuan, Shu embroidery is known for its smooth threads, delicate layers, and lifelike shading.

-We use this technique to paint with silk — capturing light, depth, and motion in every feather, petal, and cloud.
+We use this technique to paint with silk that capturing light, depth, and motion in every feather, petal, and cloud.

 Shu embroidery gives our Qipao and Cheongsam pieces their gentle realism and natural beauty.